Unveiling the directional network behind the financial statements data using volatility constraint correlation: Methods

 \subsection{Standard correlation}

-Let $R_s^c(t)$ be the change rate of accounting variable $s$ in year $t$ for company $c$ defined in the previous section.
-Here $s$ can be $r$, $i$, $p$, $o$, $m$ (resp. revenue, net income, operating income, own capital, and market capitalization).
+Let $R_s^c(t)$ be the change rate of accounting variable $s$ in year $t$ for company $c$ defined in the previous subsection.
+Here, $s$ represents $r$, $i$, $p$, $o$, or $m$ (revenue, net income, operating income, own capital, or market capitalization, respectively).

 The average and standard deviation of $R_s^c(t)$ for a given period $[t_i,t_f]$ are given by

 For a paired data set $\{(R_s^c(t),R_{s^\prime}^c(t)\}~(t_i \le t < t_f)$, the standard correlation coefficient (Pearson correlation coefficient) is given by